1Computer1/rpnlang/README.md

 ## API

 RPNLang is interpreted with JavaScript.
-You can require the module and run a file:
+You can require the module and run code:

 ```js
 const RPNProgram = require('rpnlang');